T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Wave - lights into changing zone will have "wave" gradient between "From" color at the borders and "To" color in the middle.
 - Gradient - lights into changing zone will have gradient from "To" color to "From color".

-There are some check boxes for zone processing control:
-- Gradient - zone fill be filled by gradient color between "From" and "To" from the start point to current state point.
-- Reverse - reverses processing direction (f.e from left to right or from center to border).
-- Circle - after reaching processing limit, effect reverse direction until initial state reached.
+"Circle check box" make effect round - effect reverse direction until initial state after reaching zone size limit.

-"Direction" drop down define processing direction, the same as "Gauge" at "Color" tab.
-If direction is set to "Off", all zone lights will morph between "From" and "To" colors as phase changed.
+If gauge is set to "Off", all zone lights will morph between "From" and "To" colors as phase changed, otherwise gauge settings used for direction and style.

 ### Devices and Grids